urme-b/PulseShift/README.md

 make all       # venv, analysis, model export, tests
 ```

+Requires Python 3.9–3.12 (CI tests all three).
 Or step by step, from `research/`: see [`research/README.md`](research/README.md).
-The processed panel is committed, so analysis and tests run without re-downloading the raw data.
+The processed panel is committed (with a checksum and a column-level [data dictionary](research/data/README.md)), so analysis and tests run without re-downloading the raw data.

 ## Future scope